GoogleCloudPlatform/community/tutorials/run-swift-vapor-on-google-cloud/index.md

         gcloud app deploy

-1. Run the following command to see your deployed app:
+1. Run the following command to view your app, then append `/hello` to the URL:

         gcloud app browse

-Add `/hello` to the end of the URL, and if all goes well, you should see "Hello from Vapor on Google App Engine flexible environment!" in your browser.
+If all goes well, you should see "Hello from Swift on Google App Engine flexible environment!".